TPapiernik/Module_06_Challenge/README.md

 Now, the exciting part!
 Among the 713 potential destinations, our customers are able to specify a preference for Maximum and Minimum preferred temperatures during their vacation to aid in their search.
 During the testing phase, we have done this for them with a Minimum trip temperature of 75 deg F and Maximum trip temperature of 90 deg F.

-Once selected, the Google Maps Places API is consulted to find the Nearest Hotel for each city that meets the criteria.
+Once selected, the Google Maps Places API is consulted to find the Nearest Hotel within a 5,000 Meter radius of each city that meets the criteria.
 If a Hotel is not found for a given city, it is dropped from the results.
-In our test case, there were 257 remaining temperate City+Hotel Combinations to choose from.
+In our test case, there were 627 City+Hotel Combinations to choose from, 257 of which fell within the previously specified temperature range.

 These potentials are then displayed on a clickable, user-interactive Google Map with Markers.
 On click, a brief description is displayed, including the Hotel Name, City Name, Country, and Current Weather.